US to impose up to $15,000 visa bonds in new crackdown on overstays and weak vetting - BusinessToday

 This policy aligns with broader immigration enforcement initiatives of the Trump administration, which made cracking down on illegal immigration a central priority.
 These actions included surging resources to secure the border, ramping up arrests of undocumented individuals, and implementing a historic travel ban blocking citizens from 12 nations on national security grounds.

-Additionally, in the summer of 2025, the administration introduced a new $250 “visa integrity fee” on many nonimmigrant visa applicants — including tourists, business travelers, and international students — on top of existing fees.
+Additionally, in the summer of 2025, the administration introduced a new $250 “visa integrity fee” on many nonimmigrant visa applicants, including tourists, business travellers, and international students, on top of existing fees.
 While travel‑industry officials warn it may suppress tourism, some applicants may be eligible for refunds under strict conditions.

 Earlier in his term, President Trump issued executive orders suspending new work and cultural‑exchange visas.
 This included restrictions on H‑1B, H‑2B, J‑1, and L‑1 categories, curbing the entry of foreign workers and seasonal program participants.
 These suspensions were initially set to last through the end of 2020 but were extended to March 31, 2021.